splunk/public-o11y-docs/gdi/get-data-in/application/auto-instrumentation/auto-instrumentation-java.rst

 Start your applications
 -----------------------------------

+You are now ready to start sending traces to Splunk APM.
 For auto instrumentation to take effect, you must manually start or restart any Java applications on the host where you installed the package.
 This is true after installing the auto instrumentation package for the first time and whenever you make any changes to the configuration file.

+Once your applications are running, you can :ref:`verify-apm-data`.
+You an also :ref:`configure-the-script`.

 .. _configure-the-script: